drshahizan/special-topic-data-engineering/project/proposal/DataAce/proposal.md

   </tr>
   <tr>
     <th align= "left">Data schema</th>
-    <td>Dataset contains features V1 until V8 obtained with PCA.
+    <td>Dataset contains 31 features obtained with PCA.
 Due to confidentiality issues, the original features and background information on the data cannot be provided.
-'Time' and 'Amount' are also the features.</td>
+There are three features that has not been transformed : 'Time','Amount' and 'Class'.</td>
   </tr>
   <tr>
     <th align= "left">Data transformations</th>